zbmed-semtec/maSMPs/docs/Profiles/SoftwareApplication.md

-      Property Expected Type                 Description Cardinality 0  description                A description of the item.         one 1         name                     The name of the item.         one 2          url                          URL of the item.         one
+      Property Expected Type                 Description Cardinality 0  description                A description of the item.         one 1         name                     The name of the item.         one 2          url                          URL of the item.         one##Recommended properties Property Expected Type                 Description Cardinality 0  description                A description of the item.         one 1         name                     The name of the item.         one 2          url                          URL of the item.         one##Optional properties Property Expected Type                 Description Cardinality 0  description                A description of the item.         one 1         name                     The name of the item.         one 2          url                          URL of the item.         one